CLIP Behaves like a Bag-of-Words Model Cross-modally but not Uni-modally: Improving cross-modal binding

-We observe that both alignment with the standard batch of samples (LABCLIP-SB) and with additional negative samples (LABCLIP-HNB) significantly improve performance compared to CLIP.
-On CLEVR, for example, both LABCLIP-SB and LABCLIP-HNB achieve an accuracy of 0.95, significantly greater than CLIP's 0.58.
-The results suggest that better cross-modal binding can be achieved by linearly transforming one of the embedding spaces—text in our case—without requiring extensive computations, complex methodologies, or \textit{any change to CLIP parameters}.
+Our results suggest that better cross-modal binding can be achieved by linearly transforming one of the embedding spaces without requiring extensive computations, complex methodologies, or \textit{any change to CLIP parameters}.
 This further corroborates our previous findings that all the ingredients and information for attribute-object binding are already present in the pre-trained CLIP models.

-Table~\ref{tab:aro_sugarcrepe_results} demonstrates the performance of our method on the real-world data benchmarks, ARO~\cite{Yuksekgonul2023} and SugarCrepe~\cite{hsieh2024sugarcrepe}, when trained on the COCO dataset \cite{lin2014coco}.
-Our method significantly outperforms the standard CLIP model, indicating better understanding of attributes, relations, and word order, which leads to improved compositional reasoning.

-We compare these results to NegCLIP, a fine-tuned CLIP model with negative image and text samples from COCO \cite{Yuksekgonul2023}.
-It should be noted that, in contrast to NegCLIP, LABCLIP does not include \textit{hard negative image data} in the batches and only uses one type of perturbation: shuffling of adjectives and nouns.
-Most importantly, our approach achieves comparable results to NegCLIP without requiring a computationally expensive fine-tuning process.

-As discussed in \cite{Yuksekgonul2023}, it has been suggested that CLIP’s design may lack the ability to differentiate between complex scenes and their subtle variations.
-Its bag-of-words behavior was sufficient for high retrieval performance without strong reasoning.
-However, our results indicate that CLIP’s representations might already contain information about attribute-object bindings.
-By training an additional linear layer contrastively, we show that this information can be aligned more effectively.
-This supports the idea that CLIP’s embeddings capture more compositional details than previously thought.